 Skip to main content

-Who is the iCanStudy academic program for?
+Who is the iCanStudy program for?

 Our program is suitable for a wide range of learners.
 This article will help you evaluate if it is suitable for you.

-Our academic program is suitable for a very wide range of domains and circumstances.
+It covers a very wide range of domains and circumstances.
 This is because the techniques are built on fundamental methods of human processing, rather than superficial, subject-specific tips or tricks.

 You may also be interested to learn about the fundamental approach behind how our program was created to better understand how it can be so transferrable.